wikimedia/wvui/readme.md

 #### Less

-[BEM](http://getbem.com) naming conventions are adhered to where possible.
+-   [BEM](http://getbem.com) naming conventions are adhered to where possible.
+-   All components use a `box-sizing` of `border-box`.
+-   When only symbols, mixins, etc are necessary use a reference import.

 #### TypeScript